axelvaldez/radical-companies/_posts/3-radical-model/radical-is-business-friendly/2022-09-11-the-many-benefits-of-being-the-boss.markdown

 <h1>The Rubber Hits the (Yellow Brick) Road</h1>
  <p>After all, you&rsquo;re a new CEO and have to build your reputation and you can&rsquo;t afford to be seen as anything less than a winner.
 And, at this point, it&rsquo;s all about making it big for those investors who took a chance on you and you crazy idea.
 And, yes, your awesome team, too.</p>
- <p>But now is all about growing beyond out initial market.
-The Board thinks we can do much, much better and turn what we have into a huge franchise. <span class="_quotespan">Really, you should start to look into the possibly of an IPO—at.worst, it will make the business more attractive for a big acquisition.</span></p>
+ <p>But now it is all about growing beyond our initial market.
+The Board thinks we can do much, much better and turn what we have into a huge franchise. <span class="_quotespan">Really, you should start to look into the possibility of an IPO—at worst, it will make the business more attractive for a big acquisition.</span></p>
  <p>There is so much more to do, but now they want me to hire <span class="_quotespan">people with credentials and the chops to make it happen, whatever that means.
 You&rsquo;ve talked to a couple of candidates and found out that they want more shares and bigger salaries than anybody in your team.
 And the Board keeps sending their awesome friends.</span></p>

 <h1>The Gloves Come Off</h1>